Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+*  Jun, 2021: One paper has been accepted by the 16th European Conference on Technology Enhanced Learning (EC-TEL).
 *  May, 2021: Three journal papers have been submitted from our group to IEEE TITS, Nature SR and Energy (Elsevier).
 *  Apr, 2021: One paper has been accepted by the 7th IEEE World Forum on Internet of Things (IEEE WF-IoT).
 *  Mar, 2021:  Congratulations to my project students C. Muli and J.M.
 Adove for winning Ide3a scholarships for their FYPs to be continually carried out at TU Berlin!